Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Results

-We can now map the $w$-vorticity onto the shock theory.
-The black dashed line in Figure \ref{fig:shock_theory_Gv}, shows a line through the peak forcing packet from \jwnresolved{where the direction of the arrow indicates moving from} upstream to downstream.
-At the very tip of the shock, the mean shock angle is nearly normal and the incidence \jwnresolved{angle} of vorticity \jwnresolved{is} nearly zero. \jwnresolved{The} band then cuts through the fast acoustic transmission lobe and terminates in the transmission of a damped wave farther downstream along the shock.
+In a similar manner to the sharp cone, we can use the contours of mean shock obliqueness and relative incidence to map the peak forcing wave packet onto the theoretical interaction between a vorticity wave with the shock.
+In this case, however, the bow shock has a variable obliqueness angle with respect to the free-stream, so we take the local obliqueness angle as our reference for the vorticity wave incidence angle.
+The long dashed line in Figure \ref{fig:shock_theory_Gv} shows a line through the peak forcing packet, where the direction of the arrow indicates moving from upstream to downstream.
+At the very tip of the shock, the mean shock angle is nearly normal and the incidence angle of vorticity is nearly zero.
+Farther downstream along the shock, the band cuts through the fast acoustic transmission lobe and terminates in the transmission of a damped wave .
 The shock also transmits much of this vorticity.
-Thus, the shock takes this thin band of vortical waves, transmits and amplifies it, as well as generating fast acoustic waves and a strong damped wave in the near tip region, upstream of the neutral point of the first mode.
+Thus, the shock takes this thin band of vortical waves, transmits and amplifies it, as well as generating fast acoustic waves and a strong damped wave in the near tip region.
+All of these are non-modal effects, which occur upstream of the neutral point of the Mack first mode.

-In summary, at 10 \unit{\kilo\hertz}, the blunt cone is most receptive to $w$-vorticity in a thin, highly oblique band along the shock.
-This band efficiently transmits oblique vorticity and creates an oblique acoustic wave which non-modally amplifies upstream and stimulates the first mode.